Meal Plan for Hypertension: A Complete Relief

 Getting less than seven hours of sleep every night for weeks on end can play a role in high blood pressure, conditions that can disrupt sleep, lack of sleep, restful hours, and many other things like insomnia.
 Adults should get nine to seven hours of sleep each night.

 Talk to a professional if you often have trouble sleeping.
-But if you don’t have insomnia or restless hours syndrome.
+But if you don’t have insomnia or restless hours syndrome,.

 In the Dash diet plan for hypertension, there is a proper concept of 8-hour sleep, which is a must.